SAINT MARY’S OUTPATIENT THERAPY CENTER: 479-968-3733

 We provide an attractive, low-cost rehabilitation alternative to hospital placement and other expensive medical treatments.
 At Saint Mary’s Outpatient Therapy Center each patient receives an individually tailored, integrated and coordinated rehabilitative program.
 Our goal is to maximize each person’s ability to function physically, mentally, emotionally and vocationally.

 Physical Therapy is a health care specialty for patients who are physically limited due to an accident, illness, handicap, or injury.
 It is focused on evaluating, diagnosing, and treating disorders of the musculoskeletal system.
 The ultimate goal of physical therapy is to restore maximal functional independence to each individual patient.
 To achieve this goal, exercise, heat, cold and massage are utilized.

 Physical therapy is provided by physical therapists who are licensed health care professionals with a master’s or doctorate degree in physical therapy.
-Physical therapists evaluate, diagnose, and manage the physical therapy treatment plan, customizing it to the patient’s needs.
+They evaluate, diagnose, and manage the physical therapy treatment plan, customizing it to the patient’s needs.

-Saint Mary's Regional Medical Center’s goal is to provide quality care with a comfortable and personal environment.
-Our physical therapist offers a one-on-one approach with every patient and gives a thorough evaluation with treatment plans and goals established with each patient’s needs.
+Saint Mary's physical therapists offer a one-on-one approach with every patient and give a thorough evaluation with treatment plans and goals established with each patient’s needs.
 Our top priority is to aid patients into a quick recovery.

-Our licensed physical therapist creates a comfortable atmosphere for our patients as they go through the rehabilitative services.
+Our licensed physical therapists create a comfortable atmosphere for our patients as they go through the rehabilitative services.
 You can expect the highest level of therapeutic treatment.
 For more information or to schedule an appointment with our physical therapist, call 479-968-3733.